-- 3.1 All meetings will ordinarily be held at the District office located at 231 Hardin Street.
-Time, date and location shall be posted on the District website. - 3.2 Notwithstanding the schedule established at the Organizational Meeting, the Board may, by resolution, alter the schedule in such manner as it deems appropriate. - 3.3 All trustees shall notify the Board Chair if they are unable to attend a Board meeting. - 3.4 All trustees who are absent from three (3) consecutive regular meetings shall: - 3.4.1 Obtain authorization by resolution of the Board to do so; or - 3.4.2 Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence.

-Failure to attend may result in a deduction in remuneration and/or disqualification.

-- 3.5 If both the Board Chair or Vice-Chair through illness or other cause are unable to perform the duties of the office or are absent, the Board shall appoint from among its members an acting Board Chair, who on being so appointed has all the powers and shall perform all the duties of the Board Chair during the Board Chair's and Vice-Chair's inability to act or absence. - 3.6 Regular meetings of the Board will not be held without the Superintendent and/or designate(s) in attendance, unless the Superintendent's contract is being discussed. - 4.
-Special Meetings
+- 3.1 Meetings will ordinarily be held at the Division office located at 231 Hardin Street.
+Time, date and location shall be posted on the Division website. - 3.2 Notwithstanding the schedule established at the Organizational Meeting, the Board may, by resolution, alter the schedule in such manner, as it deems appropriate. - 3.3 All Trustees shall notify the Board Chair if they are unable to attend a Board meeting. - 3.4 All Trustees who are absent from three (3) consecutive regular meetings shall: - 3.4.1 Obtain authorization by resolution of the Board to do so; or - 3.4.2 Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence. - 3.4.3 Failure to attend may result in a deduction in remuneration and/or disqualification. - 3.5 If both the Board Chair or Vice-Chair through illness or other cause are unable to perform the duties of the office or are absent, the Board shall appoint from among its members an acting Board Chair, who on being so appointed has all the powers and shall perform all the duties of the Board Chair during the Board Chair and Vice-Chair's inability to act or absence. - 3.6 Regular meetings of the Board will not be held without the Superintendent and/or designate(s) in attendance, unless the Superintendent's contract is being discussed.

+4. Special Meetings

-- 4.1 Occasionally, unanticipated or emergent issues require immediate Board attention and/or action. - 4.2 Special meetings of the Board will only be called when the Board Chair, the majority of trustees, or the Minister is of the opinion that an issue must be dealt with before the next regular Board meeting. - 4.3 A written notice of the special meeting including date, time, place and nature of business shall be issued to all trustees by registered mail (at least seven (7) days prior to the date of the meeting) or in person (at least two (2) days prior to the date of the meeting) unless every trustee agrees to waive in writing the requirements for notice. - 4.4 The nature of the business to be transacted must be clearly specified in the notice of the meeting.
-Unless all trustees are present at the special meeting, no other business may be transacted.
-Items can be added to the agenda only by the unanimous consent of the entire Board. - 4.5 Special meetings of the Board shall be open to the public recognizing that specific agenda matters may be held in-camera. - 4.6 Special meetings of the Board will not be held without the Superintendent and/or designate(s) in attendance, unless the Superintendent's contract is being discussed. - 5.
-In-Camera Sessions
+- 4.1 Occasionally, unanticipated or emergent issues require immediate Board attention and/or action. - 4.2 Special meetings of the Board will only be called when the Board Chair, the majority of Trustees, or the Minister is of the opinion that an issue must be dealt with before the next regular Board meeting. - 4.3 A written notice of the special meeting including date, time, place and nature of business shall be issued to all Trustees electronically at least two (2) days prior to the date of the meeting unless every Trustee agrees to waive in writing the requirements for notice. - 4.4 The nature of the business to be transacted must be clearly specified in the notice of the meeting.
+Unless all Trustees are present at the special meeting, no other business may be transacted.
+Items can be added to the agenda only by the unanimous consent of the entire Board. - 4.5 Special meetings of the Board shall be open to the public recognizing that specific agenda matters may be held in a closed session. - 4.6 Special meetings of the Board will not be held without the Superintendent and/or designate(s) in attendance, unless the Superintendent's contract is being discussed.